 Flexibility and performance that make the difference

-The SK-15 and the MAXI-44 new digestion rotors feature unique Milestone MDR technology to control the inner pressure of all vessels in complete safety.
+The SK-15, the MAXI-44, MAXI-24 HP digestion rotors feature unique Milestone MDR technology to control the inner pressure of all vessels in complete safety.
 This 'vent and reseal' technology for pressure release is the foundation of Milestone's leadership in microwave digestion.

 A large selection of high purity quartz and TFM inserts are available for these rotors to work with smaller sample amounts or to minimize the dilution factor of analytical solution.

 Our microwave digestion systems can be used with a wide range of rotors and accessories providing a flexible, versatile and productive platform for digestion and extraction processes, microwave synthesis, protein hydrolysis and vacuum evaporation.
 For example, our selection of extraction rotor with flagship fastEX-24 with disposable vessels can extract up to 30 grams of sample with minimum solvent volume.